 Your nurse will give you advice about getting out of bed, having a bath or shower, and eating and drinking.
-You may see a physiotherapist (a health professional who specialises in maintaining and improving movement and mobility) who will give you exercises to do that are designed to speed up your recovery.
+You may see a physiotherapist who will give you exercises to do that are designed to speed up your recovery.
+A physiotherapist is a health professional who specialises in maintaining and improving movement and mobility.

-You may be constipated after the operation but it's important not to strain when you go to the toilet as it will put pressure on your healing wound.
+You may be constipated after the operation.
+However, it's important not to strain when you go to the toilet as this will put pressure on your healing wound.
 Let your nurse know if you think you may be constipated and they will arrange treatment (such as a laxative) for you.

 The length of time your dissolvable stitches will take to disappear depends on what type you have.
 However, for this procedure, they should usually disappear in about one to two weeks.

 Your nurse will give you advice about looking after yourself when you get home.
 For example: